Is RCBC Housing Loan Perfect for New Homebuyers?

-When you finally decide to buy the very first house you want to own, your head will be filled up with so many questions about the house.
+When you finally decide to buy the very first house you want to own, your head will be filled with many questions about the house.
 How many rooms do you want?
 Do you need a big lawn?
 Would a bungalow just fit your future plans for your family?
 However, what you must consider first is your housing loan.

-As you go shopping for a lot, home or condo, ask for the loanable amount that you can borrow.
-RCBC Savings Bank has a minimum loan amount of P300, 000 up to the 70 to 80% of the property you are considering since it will be used as your collateral.
+As you go shopping for a lot, home or condo, ask for the loanable amount you can borrow.
+RCBC Savings Bank has a minimum loan amount of P300, 000 up to 70% to 80% of the property you are considering since it will be used as collateral.
 The bank will evaluate your financial capability to pay and your character as a borrower by pulling out your credit report from credit information institutions such as Credit Information Corporation and Credit Management Association of the Philippines Inc.

 The minimum loanable amount is P300, 000, this is lower compared to most housing loans offered by banks in the Philippines.
-This means that you can apply for this loan even if you just want a simple home renovation or repair.
+This means you can apply for this loan even if you just want a simple home renovation or repair.

 However, you have another thing to consider as good as it sounds.
 RCBC Savings bank only finances properties within the service areas of RCBC and RSB branches.
 If you are looking forward to buying a home or land in a province that does not have either RCBR or RSB nearby, then you would have to consider another housing loan provider.